-In order to verify customers identity, Lantern may utilise third parties organisations including but not limited to; CallCredit, Equifax and Experian.
-Such processing is performed to ensure the most up to date information is retained.
+In order to verify a customer’s identity, Lantern may utilise third party organisations including but not limited to; Callcredit, Equifax and Experian.
+Such processing is performed to ensure the most up-to-date information is retained.
 Potential information received from such third parties include;

 - Residential Address;